-http://host:port/action=action&parameters
+http://host:port/action=action¶meters

-host is the IP address or name of the machine where Microsoft Teams Connector is installed. port is the Microsoft Teams Connector ACI port.
+host is the IP address or name of the machine where Microsoft Teams Connector is installed.

+port is the Microsoft Teams Connector ACI port.
 The ACI port is specified by the Port parameter in the [Server] section of the Microsoft Teams Connector configuration file.
-For more information about the Port parameter, see the Microsoft Teams Connector Reference . action is the name of the action you want to run. parameters are the required and optional parameters for the action.
+For more information about the Port parameter, see the Microsoft Teams action is the name of the action you want to run.